 Master of Business Administration in Executive Management

-For intakes that start on or after August 2018, please visit the revised admission page.
+The following information applies to intakes that start on or after August 2018.

 GMAT/GRE is not required.

 - Completion of a four-year (or comparable) undergraduate degree in a related field from a recognized post-secondary institution, normally with a minimum GPA of B (3.00/4.33).